7/30/2019

 Steve Tusa

-Hello?
+Hello.
 Morning, Steve.
-So I just wanted to ask on HVAC, what are you seeing in RESI so far in July and also on the commercial unitary front?
-How are trends in that part of the business this quarter and what do you expect for the rest of the year there?
+So I just wanted to ask on HVAC, what are you seeing in resi so far in July and also on the commercial unitary front?
+How are trends changing? in that part of the business this quarter, and what do you expect for the rest of the year there?

 speaker

-The RESI was strong in the quarter, bookings and revenue.
+The resi was strong in the quarter, bookings and revenue.
 We think it continues for the balance of the year.
-We think the market might be low single digit, mid single digit.
-Steve, we think we'll be mid single digit for the year there.
+We think the market might be low single-digit, mid-single-digit, Steve.
+We think we'll be mid-single-digit for the year there.
 So that's progressing.
 Again, as you know well, it's 80% replacement.
 We're heavily indexed there.
-Anything we do incrementally with new construction is actually an ad.
-It's growth for us.
-So we feel like we're in a great position.
+Anything we do incrementally with new construction is actually an add.
+It's growth for us, so we feel like we're in a great position.
 With regard to commercial North America, we're seeing strength in unitary.
 We're seeing strength in applied services.
-We are seeing particularly verticals like K-12 labs and data centers that are growing nicely.
-So no lead up there.
-And then just to anticipate some questions, I think that people may ask if you think about our backlog today across the globe from an HVAC perspective, we're up 21% year over year.
-And even up sequentially from quarter one to quarter two.
-So that is I think indicative of just continued strong markets and a solid pipeline going forward.
+We are seeing particular verticals like K-12 labs and data centers that are growing nicely, so no let-up there.
+And then just to anticipate some questions I think that people may ask, if you think about our backlog today across the globe from an HVAC perspective, we're up 21% year over year, and even up sequentially from quarter one to quarter two.
+So that is, I think, indicative of just continuing strong markets and a solid pipeline going forward.

 speaker